nmarcin7/nmarcin7/README.md

 ### Hi there 👋

 My name is Marcin and I am looking for a first job as a flutter developer.
-I am a hard-working, independent and communicative person.

 📫 marcinniemczyk7@gmail.com